eunice-chan/eunice-chan.github.io/_pages/01_about.md

 My focus is on learning new things and self-improvement so I know a little bit about a lot.
 My broad knowledge base allows me ability to pick things up quickly and relatively independently.

 ## What I'm Learning
-My interests are computer science (apparent from my major), languages, the practice of art, and music.
+My interests are computer science and data science (apparent from my majors), languages, the practice of art, and music.

-### Computer Science
+### Programming (CD&DS)
 I enjoy making computer games, websites, and small applications, as well as data analysis and visualization.
 I'm currently reading up on algorithms and machine learning.
+I think machine learning is really cool, and have been learning a lot about it.
+I plan on eventually making a project with machine learning once I have less on my plate, so stay tuned!

 ### Languages
 I am studying Japanese, Mandarin Chinese, and Cantonese Chinese.
 I went to Japan over a summer to study Japanese in my sophomore year, but haven't found the opportunity to practice it with another person since then.
 I couldn't find any material to help me improve my Cantonese.
 Meanwhile, Mandarin is improving at a snail's pace because it has a very low priority.